 More Active Learning documents

-Facilitating a Pro and Con Grid active learning activity in a large online course.
+Using Pro and Con Grid activity to facilitate critical thinking in a large online course.

 Time and Effort

 |Instructor Prep Time||Low|

 |Student Activity Time||Low|

 |Complexity of Activity||Medium|

 Pro and Con Grid has students follow a decision-making process by reviewing an issue, creating a list of pro and con arguments, and making a decision based on the weight and analysis of those points.
 A review of students’ lists reveals the depth and breadth of their analyses, capacity for objectivity, and strength of their decision-making skills.
 In large courses (150 +), it can be difficult to facilitate active learning.
 This document walks you through the steps in planning and implementing this approach in your large course.

 Example: Review the scenario regarding the use of natural coloring in place of artificial colors in cereal.
 Create a list of pro and con arguments.
 Review them, take a position, and present your rationale.|

 - To help students to move beyond their first reaction to a topic, to search for at least two sides to the issues in question, to weigh the value of competing claims, to think critically about the construction of arguments they encounter in the real world, or to get an overview of their analysis of an issue of mutual concern.